 Consequences and Symptoms Following Brain Death

-Following brain death, there is an irreversible cessation of all brain function.
+When there is brain death, there is an irreversible cessation of all brain function.
 This leads to an inability to breathe or regain consciousness.
-It also causes the body not to be able to survive without the assistance of life support.
+It also causes the body not to be able to survive without the assistance of mechanical support, such as a ventilator.

 There are several symptoms associated with brain death, including: